 • Discounts available on cruise fees only

 • TravelWild reserves the right to limit, change or discontinue this offer without notice

 |Triple||Lower Deck Twin||Main Deck Twin Porthole||Main Deck Twin Window||Superior||Deluxe||Suite||Owner's Suite|

 |Jan 2, 2018 - Jan 9, 2018||$9,495||$10,795||$11,795||$13,095||$14,295||$15,395||$16,995||$18,995|

 Your adventure begins in Punta Arenas, Chile, the most populated city in Patagonia.
-If you arrive early, there are many museums, restaurants and shops to keep you busy.
-By early afternoon, a cruise representative will meet everyone at the starting hotel, where you'll enjoy a welcome dinner and be briefed about preparing for your embarkation day.
+If you arrive early, there are many museums, restaurants and shops to keep you busy for days.
+By early afternoon, a cruise representative will meet you at the official starting point hotel where you’ll enjoy a welcome dinner and be briefed about preparing for your embarkation day.

-Your flight from Punta Arenas to Antarctica will have you smoothly crossing the legendary Drake Passage in only a few hours.
-Way below, the ship is also approaching King George Island, after having spent a couple of days of cruising the Drake.
-With clear skies, you'll be rewarded with a rare sight—seeing the Antarctic from the air!
-After landing, stretch your legs and spend some time exploring the island before being transferred by Zodiac to your ship.
-Meet the rest of your shipmates and set sail to explore the Antarctic.
+Your charter flight from Punta Arenas to Antarctica will have you crossing the legendary Drake Passage in only a few hours.
+Far below, the ship is approaching King George Island for your arrival.
+Your first glimpse of dramatic Antarctic landscapes will be from a very unique perspective, as your plane descends for landing in the South Shetlands.
+After landing, stretch your legs and spend time exploring the island before being transferred by Zodiac to your ship to set sail for the Antarctic Peninsula!

 There are few places in the world as evocative as Antarctica.
 As we approach the white continent, don't be surprised if you are overcome by feelings of excitement and awe.
 It is nearly impossible to put into words the size and scale of everything in the Antarctic, you'll be intimidated and mesmerized at the same time.